eibens/ecli/README.md

 # Documentation

-[ecli] is still in a very early phase and may be subject to significant changes, refactoring, and deprecation.
-The code is currently divided into multiple thematic parts:
+Documentation is not yet available. [ecli] is still in a very early phase and may be subject to significant changes, refactoring, and deprecation.

-- [log.ts](log.ts) defines functions for printing to the console or streams.
-- [text.ts](text.ts) defines lower level components for formatting text.
-- [options.ts](options.ts) defines components for documenting arguments and flags.
-- [permissions.ts](permissions.ts) defines components for documenting [Deno] permissions.
-- [usage.ts](usage.ts) defines components for documenting installation and usage with [Deno].
-- [history.ts](history.ts) defines components for outputting temporal data and events.
-- [help.ts](help.ts) defines components for outputting a help page.
-- [mod.ts](mod.ts) exports the above modules.

-There are no unit tests yet, but components can be visually tested by running the corresponding `<name>_demo.ts` module.
-For example, the [mod.ts](permissions.ts) module may be tested by running `deno run mod_demo.ts` and examining the output.

 [ecli]: #
 [deno]: https://deno.land